UIC George Krambles Transportation Scholarship Awards

 About the Krambles Awards Competition

 The annual Krambles Awards was established to honor the accomplishments of a legendary Chicago public transit leader.
-The program is open to any UIC Ph.D. or second-year Master’s degree candidate student within the College of Urban Planning and Public Affairs, College of Engineering, College of Business Administration or College of Public Health who is studying transportation, or a UTC Graduate Research Assistant working during the Fall 2018 semester.
+In 2019, participation in the program became open to any UIC Ph.D. or Master’s degree candidate or undergraduate student who plans to pursue a career in public transportation.